fluxcd/flux2/docs/faq/index.md

 Based on the above definition, Flux will upgrade the release automatically when Bitnami publishes a new version of the metrics-server chart.

+## General questions

+### How does Flux correct drift when in-cluster-state diverges from desired-state in the source repository?
+For resources that are managed by Flux's kustomize-controller and helm-controller, manual changes to those resources are reverted/corrected whenever a reconcile event or interval occurs.

+kustomize-controller corrects drift via a constant, per-object Apply. helm-controller corrects drift by performing a release upgrade. helm-controller detects drift purely through helm storage -- individual objects can be overwritten without Helm knowing about it and there are no other diff plugins built into the controller at this time.
+Things that are not managed by the reconcilers are not pruned, because it is Kubernetes' design to have derivative objects from higher level ones.
+Proper RBAC RoleBindings are necessary to prevent undesired modification to the cluster.
+It's possible to use the `kustomize.toolkit.fluxcd.io/name` and `helm.toolkit.fluxcd.io/name` labels to enumerate objects in the cluster that are not managed by Flux.

 ## Flux v1 vs v2 questions

 ### What are the differences between v1 and v2?